jrr-microbio/metag_virus_training/viral_tutorial.md

 #### Option 1: CRISPR-based host-virus inkages
 This method of making host-virus linkages depends upon your host MAG containing a CRISPR array.
 Unfortunately, CRISPR arrays are more commonly encoded and deployed in some ecosystems compared to others and therefore it may not be surprising if you don’t detect many (or any) CRISPR arrays in and across your MAGs.
 If this is the case, you’ll want to pair or substitute this approach with the consensus approaches (options 2 and 3).

 Why is this approach the strongest way to make host-virus linkages?
 CRISPR-Cas systems are often thought of as bacterial and archaeal immune systems.
 CRISPR works by recording memories of viral interactions by integrating small pieces of viral DNA as spacers within the hosts’ CRISPR array.
 Within the array, spacers are interspaced with identical repeat sequences and flanked by Cas (CRISPR-associated) genes.
 These saved memories help to protect the host against recurrent invasion by the same viral population by more rapidly identifying and degrading the invading nucleic acids from the virus.
 For our use, we can extract these spacers (which are incorporated snippets of viral DNA) and match them to our vMAGs.
-A great review paper to reference in understanding CRISPR is: https://www.annualreviews.org/doi/10.1146/annurev-ecolsys-121415-032428
+A great review paper to reference in understanding CRISPR can be found [here](https://www.annualreviews.org/doi/10.1146/annurev-ecolsys-121415-032428)

 The basic overview to making host-viral linkages vira CRISPR is:
  1. Identify CRISPR arrays within a MAG